JPMorgan Chase & Co. Boosts AutoZone (NYSE:AZO) Price Target to $1,562.00

-AutoZone (NYSE:AZO) had its target price upped by JPMorgan Chase & Co. from $1,395.00 to $1,562.00 in a report released on Monday morning, The Fly reports.
-JPMorgan Chase & Co. currently has an overweight rating on the stock.
+AutoZone (NYSE:AZO) had its price objective increased by JPMorgan Chase & Co. from $1,395.00 to $1,562.00 in a research report released on Monday, Benzinga reports.
+They currently have an overweight rating on the stock.

-A number of other equities analysts have also weighed in on AZO.
-Oppenheimer reiterated a buy rating and issued a $1,500.00 price target on shares of AutoZone in a research report on Wednesday, March 3rd.
-Morgan Stanley boosted their price target on shares of AutoZone from $1,505.00 to $1,640.00 and gave the stock an overweight rating in a report on Wednesday, March 31st.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell began coverage on shares of AutoZone in a research report on Monday, March 15th.
-They issued a buy rating and a $1,424.00 target price on the stock.
-The Goldman Sachs Group assumed coverage on shares of AutoZone in a research note on Wednesday, March 10th.
-They set a buy rating and a $1,424.00 price target on the stock.
-Finally, Stephens lifted their price objective on AutoZone from $1,350.00 to $1,500.00 and gave the stock an overweight rating in a research report on Friday, March 26th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating, eighteen have issued a buy rating and two have issued a strong buy rating to the stock.
-The company presently has a consensus rating of Buy and a consensus target price of $1,417.09.
+A number of other research analysts have also weighed in on the company.
+Oppenheimer reaffirmed a buy rating and set a $1,500.00 target price on shares of AutoZone in a report on Wednesday, March 3rd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell started coverage on AutoZone in a report on Monday, March 15th.
+They set a buy rating and a $1,424.00 price objective for the company.
+The Goldman Sachs Group started coverage on AutoZone in a report on Wednesday, March 10th.
+They set a buy rating and a $1,424.00 price objective for the company.
+Wells Fargo & Company boosted their price objective on AutoZone from $1,500.00 to $1,600.00 and gave the stock an overweight rating in a report on Monday, March 29th.
+They noted that the move was a valuation call.
+Finally, Bank of America lowered AutoZone from a neutral rating to an underperform rating and set a $1,390.00 price objective for the company. in a report on Wednesday, April 21st.
+One analyst has rated the stock with a sell rating, two have issued a hold rating, eighteen have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
+AutoZone presently has a consensus rating of Buy and an average price target of $1,417.09.

-AutoZone (NYSE:AZO) last announced its quarterly earnings results on Monday, March 1st.
-The company reported $14.93 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $12.84 by $2.09.
-The firm had revenue of $2.91 billion during the quarter, compared to the consensus estimate of $2.64 billion.
-AutoZone had a net margin of 14.05% and a negative return on equity of 139.08%.
-The business’s quarterly revenue was up 15.8% compared to the same quarter last year.
-During the same period last year, the firm earned $12.39 EPS.
-As a group, equities analysts anticipate that AutoZone will post 75 earnings per share for the current year.
+AutoZone (NYSE:AZO) last posted its earnings results on Monday, March 1st.
+The company reported $14.93 earnings per share for the quarter, beating the Zacks’ consensus estimate of $12.84 by $2.09.
+The business had revenue of $2.91 billion during the quarter, compared to analyst estimates of $2.64 billion.
+AutoZone had a negative return on equity of 139.08% and a net margin of 14.05%.
+The company’s quarterly revenue was up 15.8% compared to the same quarter last year.
+During the same quarter in the previous year, the firm earned $12.39 EPS.
+As a group, sell-side analysts expect that AutoZone will post 75 EPS for the current fiscal year.

 AutoZone, Inc retails and distributes automotive replacement parts and accessories.
 The company offers various products for cars, sport utility vehicles, vans, and light trucks, including new and remanufactured automotive hard parts, maintenance items, accessories, and non-automotive products.
 Its products include A/C compressors, batteries and accessories, bearings, belts and hoses, calipers, chassis, clutches, CV axles, engines, fuel pumps, fuses, ignition and lighting products, mufflers, radiators, starters and alternators, thermostats, and water pumps.